AKSW/files.ontowiki/README.md

 # OntoWiki file resource extension

-With this extension you can attach a file document on any resource you want.
+With this extension you can attach a file document on any resource managed by OntoWiki as well as create new file resources from the scratch.

-You can upload / download and delete these attachments and in addition to that, a file manager lists all existing files and you can (mass-)delete and upload from this manager too.
+You can upload / download and delete attachments on resources and in addition to that, a file manager lists all existing files and you can (mass-)delete and upload from this manager too.